 DR. BECK: How would you describe your feelings towards Luna?

 ERLAND: I didn’t allow myself to develop any feelings.
-However, I did feel an enormous responsibility towards her.
+That said, I did feel an enormous responsibility towards her.

 DR. BECK: What would you do when she was unruly or angry?